Zequez/reddit-placebot/README.md

 ### Drawing Mode

 - `drawMode: <mode> (default = 'RANDOM')`
-  - `'TOPLEFT'`: Will draw from top to bottom and left to right
+  - `'LEFTTOP'`: Will draw from left to right and top to bottom
   - `'RANDOM'`: Will draw at random points

 ## Testing